Pochampally sari

 Pochampally sari or Pochampalli ikat is a saree made in Bhoodan Pochampally, Yadadri Bhuvanagiri district, Telangana State, India.
 They have traditional geometric patterns in "Paagadu Bandhu" (Ikat) style of dyeing.
 The intricate geometric designs find their way into sarees and dress materials.
-The Indian government's official airplane company, Air India, has its cabin crew wear specially designed Pochampally silk sarees.
+The Indian government's official airline, Air India, has its cabin crew wear specially designed Pochampally silk sarees.